 In considering whether to seek CLEP credits, remember that Linfield does not grant credit for college-level work that repeats courses for which you have already received credit.
 This prohibition on repeat credit applies both to courses taken a second time and to CLEP credits for subject areas you have already covered in earlier college classes.
 Also, you may not receive credit for exams in subjects in which you have done advanced work.
 Thus you would not receive credit for the CLEP exams in college algebra and trigonometry if your transcript showed that you had completed a course in calculus.
 It is not possible for a student to earn partial credit on a CLEP exam by achieving a score less than the minimum passing score.

-To have CLEP credits evaluated, send copy of your score with a cover letter requesting credit to the DCE office.
+To have CLEP credits evaluated, have an official copy of the score sent to the DCE office.
 No fee is charged.

 Dantes exams are broadly similar to CLEP exams.
 As in the case of CLEP, they may not be used to meet general education requirements, but the following exams may be taken to meet Business Department requirements: